intoli/remote-browser/README.md

 ```

 At this point, you've seen nearly all of the syntax that Remote-Browser provides.
-It makes it really easy to evaluate code in different contexts, and lets you use the browser APIs for.
+It makes it really easy to evaluate code in different contexts, and lets you use the browser APIs to control and interact with the browser itself.

 ## Installation